ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 ### ESL to Ballerina EDI schema

 ESL, or Electronic Shelf Labeling, is a technology used in retail stores to display product pricing and information electronically.
-Instead of traditional paper price tags, ESL systems use digital displays that can be updated remotely, allowing retailers to change prices in real time and automate pricing strategies.
+Instead of traditional paper price tags, ESL systems use digital displays that can be updated remotely, allowing retailers to change prices in real-time and automate pricing strategies.

 The below command can be used to convert the ESL schema to the Ballerina EDI schema: